ulfschneider/ia-writer-letter/README.md

 ## A sample letter

-See below a markdown-formatted letter in the iA Writer editor, with indication for the <em>sender-address,</em> the <em>receiver-address,</em> and the <em>date</em> of writing.
+See below a markdown-formatted letter in the iA Writer editor, with indication for the *sender-address,* the *receiver-address,* and the *date* of writing.
 The sample text is taken from <a href="https://owl.purdue.edu/owl/subject_specific_writing/professional_technical_writing/basic_business_letters/sample_letters.html">Purdue Online Writing Lab</a>.

 <figure>
 <img src="/img/ia-letter-editor.jpg" alt="A markdown-formatted letter in the iA Writer editor, with indication for the sender-address, the receiver-address, and the date of writing.">
 </figure>

-The <em>Letter</em> template will set the text with the iA Writer Quattro typeface.
+The *Letter* template will render the text with the *iA Writer Quattro* typeface.
 It´s assumed letters are printed on DIN A4 paper or anything of roughly the same size.
-The sender, receiver, and the date of writing will be positioned correctly when printing the text with the <em>Letter</em> template.
-See below how the above text is formatted by the <em>Letter</em> template.
+The sender, receiver, and the date of writing will be positioned correctly when printing the text with the *Letter* template.
+See below how the above text is formatted by the *Letter* template.

 <figure>
 <img src="/img/ia-letter-print.jpg" style="border:1px solid gray" alt="A formatted letter.">